ysdede/jesse_strategies/OttBands5minFixedOtt-2-MATIC/README.md

 NeK*2        38     53    47     24.12        -9.7     589.53     47       2.86     5.16     60.78    4        5        498          -267         18         20       327.83   -5.15

 ```
-I liked `NeK+*`, added it to routes and performed and random backtest
+I liked `NeK+*`, added it to routes and performed a random backtest

 ```python
 routes = [